Join Us - History Re-eactment Workshop

 We develop characters together and no one is put into a role they can't handle, and are supported by the rest of the group.
 We work to a story line for an event, not a script.
 A bit like method acting and improvisation.
 Some characters may only have a walk-on role or be on for part of the day, while others can be there all the time.
 We keep everything moving throughout the day and only repeat ourselves if required by the museum.

 While we all enjoy getting into character, we have to give the museum and public a rounded event.
-First person characters can't answer all of the questions a visitor may have, and coming out of character spoils the effect for the visitor and the interpretor.
+First person characters can't answer all of the questions a visitor may have, and coming out of character spoils the effect for the visitor and the interpreter.
 We also need assistance in running an event.

 This is where the Red T-shirters come in.
 They perform many roles and are vital to the overall event.
 All members will be trained in Red T-shirting as well as characters.
 Some events you may be one or the other, or both.